Barcino44/Network-policies/README.md

 ````
 In the first part of the file, there are created the corresponding namespaces in order to modularize the application.
 There are different namespaces to the frontend, backend and db.

-### 1.2 Creation of the deployment and service for the frontend:
+### 1.2 Creation of the deployment and service for the frontend

 ````yaml
 apiVersion: apps/v1